dmbarbour/glas/docs/GlasCLI.md

 * `--version` - print executable version information
 * `--help` - print information about options

-However, as a built-in, a feature such as '--print' won't support options about formatting, e.g. printing to SVG or HTML, or the use of progressive disclosure.
 Ideally, we should move ASAP from built-ins to user-defined operations such as 'glas-cli-print'.

 ## Thoughts